Woman #1: I fell in love with my husband because he was unlike any other guy I had met.

 Jim: Oh, interesting.

-Rhonda: And it’s what I call magical moments.
-There’s, we forget once we’re married how much we longed for that person to look our way.
+Rhonda: And it- it’s what I call magical moments.
+There’s… We forget once we’re married how much we longed for that person to look our way.

-Jim: Absolutely.
-But then you go into the courtship, you get married, and that’s where we want to go now.
+Jim: Absolutely, but th- then you go into the courtship.
+You get married, and that’s where we want to go now is, okay-

-Rhonda: Well, we got married.
-And then we moved.
-I was working full time, and he was working full time.
-He was in construction, as he’d say.
+Rhonda: Well, uh, we got married and then we moved.
+Uh, I was working full-time, and he was working full-time.
+He was in construction at the time.

-Rhonda: So I’m going to work all day.
-And it’s the rainy season during construction, so he would stay home and play Atari with his brother while it was raining.
+Rhonda: So, I’m going to work all day, and it’s th- the rainy season during construction, so he would stay home and play Atari with his brother while it was raining-

-Rhonda: And I would come home, and they would have peanut butter toast, and it would be all over the counter.
-And I would just be like, “Oh, ew.”
-And I’d clean it up.
-“Don’t you care what I do all day?”
-And I felt myself starting to just not enjoy him because he wasn’t measuring up to my expectations.
-And so as that occurred, it scared me.
-I knew the wife I’m meant to be, and I think that’s the wife we all long to be, is this amazing woman that – their cheerleader; we laugh out loud with them; we have fun with them.
+Rhonda: … and I would come home, and they would have peanut butter toast and would be all the counter.
+And I would just be like, “Ooh,” and I’d clean it up, “Don’t you care what I do all day?”
+And I felt myself starting to just not enjoy him, because he wasn’t measuring up to my expectations.
+And so, as that occurred, it scared me.
+I knew the wife I meant to be, and I think that’s the wife we all long to be, is this amazing woman that, uh, they’re cheerleader, we laugh out loud with them, we have fun with them.

-Rhonda: Well, I think it’s because our expectations are so, like, “If you loved me, you would…”
+Rhonda: Well, I think it’s because our expectations are so like, “If you love me, you would,” or, “you would-”

 Rhonda: Right.
-And we assign wrong motives to their actions.
-And I think that, to me, is where we have to step back.
+And- and we assign wrong motives to their actions, and I think that, to me, is where we have to step back.
 I want to be in love with my husband till the day one of us dies.
-I want to be in love with him long past that.
-And I want him to be in love with me.
+I want to be in love with him long past that, and I want him to be in love with me.

-Rhonda: But if I’m not still working at it when we’re dating, you know, is that – that 1969 Mach 1 be rumbling down the road, and I’d hear it.
-It was in the ’70s, so I got my Farrah Fawcett hair curling iron going on.
-And my heart would pitter-patter when I heard that car coming.
-And I wanted to look my best and give him the biggest hug when he walked in the door.
-Uh, but once we’re married, oftentimes – you know, I’m wearing the same yoga pants I’ve worn for five days.
+Rhonda: But if I’m not still working at when we’re dating, you know, is that… That 1969 Mach 1 would be rumbling down the road, and I’d hear it.
+It was in the ’70s, so I got my Farrah Fawcett hair curling iron going on, and my heart would pitter-patter when I heard that car coming, and I wanted to look my best and give him the biggest hug when he walked in the door.
+But once we’re married, oftentimes, uh, you know, I’m wearing the same yoga pants I’ve worn for five days and-

-Rhonda: And sprayed some dry shampoo in my hair.
-And you know what?
+Rhonda: … I sprayed some dry shampoo in my hair, and you know what?
 The kids have been hanging on me all day.
-I don’t have time to say hi to you as you walk in the door.
+I don’t have time to say, hi, to you as you walk in the door.

 Jim: As long as you clean it up.

-Jim: That pet peeve.
+Jim: Pet peeve.
 Well, that’s one of the key things.
 You’ve been married 36 years.
-Jean and I’ve been married 32.
+Jean and I have been married 32.
 How about you and Dena?